3. The Basics of PHP

 $res = f3(10);

-print "f3: [$res->res1,$res->res2,$res->res3]\n";
+print "f3 : [$res->res1,$res->res2,$res->res3]\n";

-// What type of object?
+// what kind of object?

 var_dump($res);